PlagueVonKarma/jep-hack/README.md

 Additionally, there have been many wild encounter tweaks.
 View this document for details. (will link when hack is in a playable state)

-- Johto wild encounters have been changed to be more weighted towards Johto Pokemon; eg. Murkrow is available about Ecruteak at night, Misdreavus largely replaces Gastly, etc.
+- Johto wild encounters have been changed to be more weighted towards Johto Pokemon; eg. Murkrow is available about Ecruteak at night, Misdreavus largely replaces Gastly, etc. Levels have been adjusted.
 - Kanto wild encounters have generally higher levels to aid in improving the level curve.
 - Rock Smash now has variable and larger wild data, featuring rare, location-based Pokemon (eg. Corsola on the shore), and level adjustments to make them more appropriate.
 - Viridian Forest has been restored.